iconix/rc-webrev/src/content/blog/rc-batchviz.md

 - `parquet` and `datasets` for efficient data storage of embeddings
 - `keybert` and `sentence-transformers` for testing out more modern topic modeling methods

+Here is a direct link to the [final visualization](https://iconix.github.io/rc-batchviz/interactive_viz.html).
 The full implementation is available on GitHub: [iconix/rc-batchviz](https://github.com/iconix/rc-batchviz).
 I don't share the underlying data used because it was shared in internal communications.

 That's all, folks!
 Thanks for reading.